JonasGessner/JGDownloadAcceleration/README.md

-JGDownloadOperation
+JGDownloadAcceleration
 ===================

-An easy to use multipart download (Download Accelerator) NSURLConnection wrapper.
-Download Acceleration at its finest!
+JGDownloadAcceleration provides both a NSOperation and a NSOperationQueue subclass for easy to use multipart download (aka. download acceleration).
+Multipart download uses multiple network connections to download a file from a server in chunks (each connection downloads one part of the entire content).
+This allows to bypass bandwidth limitations set by the server.
+More info: http://en.wikipedia.org/wiki/Download_manager#Download_acceleration

 ##Getting started
 ##Overview
 ##Example
 ##Requirements
 ##Credits
-JGDownloadOperation was created by  <a href="http://twitter.com/JonasGessner" target="_blank">Jonas Gessner</a>.
+JGDownloadAcceleration was created by <a href="http://twitter.com/JonasGessner" target="_blank">Jonas Gessner</a>.
-It was developed for the iOS Jailbreak tweak "ProTube Extension for YouTube" and Jailbreak App "ProTube" by Jonas Gessner.
+It was created for the iOS Jailbreak tweak "ProTube Extension for YouTube" and the Jailbreak App "ProTube".

 ##License